tinoryj/FeatureSpy/README.md

 FeatureSpy is a secure deduplicated storage system that effectively detects learning-content attacks based on the observation that such attacks often generate a large volume of similar data.

-This repo contains the implementation of the FeatureSpy prototype and a trace analysis tool used in our paper.
+This repo contains the implementation of the FeatureSpy prototype and a trace analysis tool used in our IEEE INFOCOM 2023 paper.

-* **./Prototype**: includes the implementation of prototype.
+* **./Prototype**: includes the implementation of the prototype.
 * **./Simulator**: includes a trace analysis tool to measure the detection and false-positive rate of FeatureSpy.

 Note that each folder has a separate README file to introduce the detailed build and usage instructions.